Forvie

 Forvie was a village in what is now the Forvie National Nature Reserve, located at the modern location of Rockend some fourteen miles north of Aberdeen.
-It was one of several settlements in north-east Scotland that have been overcome by sand dunes.
+It was one of several settlements in northeast Scotland that have been overcome by sand dunes.

 There are visible remains of the 12th-century church of St Adamnan and other remains were found by a survey in the 1950s.
 Little is known of the village, which is believed to have been abandoned during the 15th century.
 There are records, however, of good oats harvests.